MicrosoftDocs/customer-voice/cv-docs/create-multilingual-survey.md

    - To delete a language, hover over the language, select **...**, and then select **Delete**.

-     >[!IMPORTANT]
+     > [!IMPORTANT]
-     >After you delete a language, you can't retrieve any of the strings that have already been translated.<!--note from editor: Edit okay?-->
+     > After you delete a language, you can't retrieve any of the strings that have already been translated.

 ## Language codes to use in the survey variable